To provide, protect, and preserve safe and sustainable groundwater.

 WRD was formed by a vote of the people in 1959 for the purpose of protecting the groundwater resources of the Central and West Coast Groundwater Basins.
-Prior to the formation of the District in 1959, unregulated and unmanaged over-pumping caused many water wells to go dry.
+Prior to the formation of the District in 1959, unregulated and unmanaged over-pumping caused severe overdraft and many water wells to go dry.
 Along the coastline, groundwater levels dropped below sea level, allowing the salty ocean water to seep into and contaminate the freshwater aquifers.